New Language School in Chicago

 Leave a reply

-At Russian Voice Over we know firsthand the demand for the Russian language in the U.S. is on the rise again.
-We see renewed American interest in all things Russian.
+At Russian Voice-Over we know firsthand the demand for learning the Russian language in the U.S. is on the rise again.
+We see a renewed American interest in all things Russian.
 Russia’s growing economy and increasing importance on the global stage are part of what is driving the increasing interest in Russian studies in the U.S.

 Its geographical position in Eurasia also makes it a significant player in the two most important geopolitical trends of the twenty-first century: the rise of China as a global power and the changes in the greater Islamic world.
 Since both regions border Russia, they affect what is going on inside the country, while Russia also affects those regions.